jarodpeachey/jelly/src/content/posts/landing-pages-that-convert-small-business.md

 featured_image: "/media/img/blog/landing-pages-that-convert-small-business.jpg"
 ---

-# Landing Pages That Convert: What Every Small Business Should Know

 A landing page is more than just another page on your website—it’s a focused, conversion-driven tool designed to guide visitors toward a specific goal.
 Whether it’s capturing leads, scheduling consultations, or selling products, the right landing page can dramatically boost your marketing ROI.

 For small businesses, crafting a high-converting landing page doesn’t require a massive budget—just strategic design, persuasive messaging, and a clear understanding of what drives user action.

----

 ## 1. Understanding the Purpose of a Landing Page